-- A21.
-SSQC 1 (or national requirements that are at least as demanding) requires firms to establish policies and procedures for the timely completion of the assembly of audit files.
-13 An appropriate time limit within which to complete the assembly of the final audit file is ordinarily not more than 60 days after the date of the auditor's report. - A22.
+- A21 SSQC 1 (or national requirements that are at least as demanding) requires firms to establish policies and procedures for the timely completion of the assembly of audit files .
+An appropriate time limit within which to complete the assembly of the final audit file is ordinarily not more than 60 days after the date of the auditor's report. - A22.
 The completion of the assembly of the final audit file after the date of the auditor's report is an administrative process that does not involve the performance of new audit procedures or the drawing of new conclusions.
 Changes may, however, be made to the audit documentation during the final assembly process if they are administrative in nature.
-Examples of such changes include: - Deleting or discarding superseded documentation. - Sorting, collating and cross-referencing working papers. - Signing off on completion checklists relating to the file assembly process. - Documenting audit evidence that the auditor has obtained, discussed and agreed with the relevant members of the engagement team before the date of the auditor's report.
+Examples of such changes include:

-8 SSA 320, "Materiality in Planning and Performing an Audit."
+&lt;sup>9 SSA 320, Materiality in Planning and Performing an Audit.